johnvining/ptolemy/readme.md

 # Ptolemy
 ## A [Sexagesimal](http://en.wikipedia.org/wiki/Sexagesimal) Calculator for Ancient Astronomy

 This is a web-based sexagesimal calculator for doing ancient astronomy.
-There is a live version available [here](http://ptolemy.herokuapp.com).
+There is a live version available on [sexagesimal.app](https://sexagesimal.app/).

 It follows the notation conventions of [G.J.
 Toomer's translation](http://www.amazon.com/Ptolemys-Almagest-Ptolemy/dp/0691002606/ref=sr_1_1?ie=UTF8&qid=1379259860&sr=8-1&keywords=g.j.+toomer+almagest) of Ptolemy's *Almagest*. `1.5` is written as `1;30`, where `30` represents thirty parts of sixty.
 Likewise, `0;30,30` is equal to `0 + 30/60 + 30/(60^2)`.
 Whole numbers are in decimal notation: `12;0 = 12.0`.
 Division is written with `:` instead of `/`, though `/` will be automatically converted to `:`.